What are trade debtors?

 Manage your invoices

-Using a free accounting software like Bokio is a great way to keep track of your invoices.
-With Bokio’s invoice generator you can create, send, track and record unlimited invoices in the same place as your accounting.
+Using an accounting software like Bokio is a great way to keep track of your invoices.
+With Bokio’s invoice generator you can create, send, track and record invoices in the same place as your accounting.

 Once your invoice is finished, you can record it in your accounting.
 So, it will show the trade debtors section of your General ledger until the invoice has been marked as paid.